 This functionality is also explained in the Tour Tutorial.

 A simple on-screen calculator is available for Decision Making and Quantitative Reasoning.
 The calculator looks similar to this:

-The calculator is integrated into the practice tests and we strongly recommend that you familiarise yourself with the functionality.
+The calculator is integrated into the practice materials and we strongly recommend you familiarise yourself with the functionality.

 If you require assistance with the calculator during your test please raise your hand to attract the invigilator.

 Keyboard shortcuts can be used to navigate through the test if you find this preferable to using the mouse.